treelistapp/treelist-single-user-sync-server/README.md

 # Single-user sync server for Treelist
 This server persists a single, over-writeable json object.
-Configure the secret path in secret.py, and after that the json object can be POST to the secret path and read from the same place.
+Configure the secret path in secret.py, and after that the json object can be POST to the secret path and GET from there as well.
+No history is preserved and all data must be written in every request.

 ## Install
 - `python3 -m venv env`